College & Career Planning

 Students who desire to play sports in college should register with the NCAA (National Collegiate Athletic Association).

 The Junior Meet Reference Guide contains a variety of information to help make the college search efficient and effective.
+During the Junior Meet which includes Juniors, their parents/guardians, and the Student Life Advisor, the Junior Meet Resource Guide will be given.

 Peterson's comprehensive online college search guide helps students discover their best fit educational program.